Wisconsin Fourth of July 2026: A Statewide Guide to Parades, Fireworks & Family Festivals

 Northwoods (Vilas / Oneida / Forest / Lincoln / Sawyer / Price counties)

-Conover — Saturday, July 4, 2026 — Parade 1 p.m. on Hwy K; picnic 1–4 p.m. at Conover Town Park (food, music, kid games, dunk tank); Chain Skimmers Water Ski Show 7 p.m. on Lake Pleasant.
+Conover 4th of July — Conover celebrates Saturday, July 4, 2026, with a 1 p.m. parade on Highway K, followed by a Lions Club picnic at Conover Town Park until 4 p.m.
+The Chain Skimmers Water Ski Show is scheduled for 7 p.m. on Lake Pleasant.
+Official event info

 Lake Superior / Northern Wisconsin